Derby North Middle School students help build an aircraft

 “Every pilot is a safer pilot if he knows his systems.
 So knowing how a plane is constructed and how the system operate makes a pilot safer in operation of his aircraft,” said Michael Busenitz, Air Force Base Mechanic and Pilot.

-“I really like how we can go and help build the plane instead of watching somebody do it,” said Brock Bahruth, an 8th grade student.
+“I really like how we can go and help build the plane instead of watching somebody do it,” said Brock Bahruth, an eighth grade student.

 “I think it’s motivating to the students, they get to connect things that they’re learning in the classroom environment with something that they can do hands on,” said Lieutenant Colonel Douglas Snead.